 To set the iServer to factory default settings, slide DIP switch #2 to ON position.
+For firmware version 2.7.0 and above, use DIP switch #1.
 Power the iServer on and wait about 10 seconds until the iServer fully boots up.
 Set the DIP switch #2 back to OFF position (it does not matter if the iServer is powered ON or OFF, just make sure that the DIP switch is set to OFF, otherwise, every time the unit is power-cycled the factory settings will take over.